-Courier service increases 17% as compared to the 2017 estimate to reflect increased costs for books and materials transfers and other courier services.
+Courier service increases 16% as compared to the 2017 estimate to reflect increased costs for books and materials transfers and other courier services.

-Postage and freight decreases 7% in comparison with the 2017 estimate.
+Postage and freight decreases 3% in comparison with the 2017 estimate.
 However, the budget in 2018 increases over the 2017 budget to reflect the upward movement of costs and improved classification of expenditures District-wide.
-We do not expect 2018 spending to be as steep as 2017 estimates.
+We expect 2018 spending to be slightly under 2017 estimates.

-INFORMATION TECHNOLOGY: This section shows an overall increase of 8% from estimated expenditures for current year.
+INFORMATION TECHNOLOGY: This section shows an overall increase of 7% from estimated expenditures for current year.